Okafor-cyprian/Calculator/README.md

 # Third-project
-a calculator made with as minimal HTML, CSS and JavaScript
+a calculator made with minimal HTML, CSS and JavaScript